Need Help with your iPad?

 You will also have opportunities to use it in your field experiences while working with K-12 students.

-It has been widely reported that iPads make up 94 percent of the market for education tablets.
 Since it is statistically more likely our graduates will enter classrooms already using iPads, this was clearly the best option.
 In addition, Apple offers more apps for education than other tablets.

 How will I be using the iPad?